uct-cbio/16S-rDNA-pipeline/16S/PICRUSt/README.md

 ```
 If you get an error stating disk quota exceeded please contact the system administrator to increase your chunk files.

 4d.
-From the interactive job and activated picrust1 environment do:
+From the interactive job and activated picrust1 environment submit the PICRUSt.sh script BUT:
+#NB: You cannot run this script as is - you will need to adapt to specify your own files and filepaths and set your HPC account group membership
 ```
 sbatch PICRUSt.sh
 ```